In the ‘Professional Expert of the Month’ section, Womenlines takes pleasure to share about Communication Coach from Switzerland Amy Carroll.

 Q1.
 What challenges did you face when you started your journey as a communication coach?

 In the beginning, I felt like an imposter because I didn’t fully believe I knew what I was doing.
 It was a matter of time and consistent experience/exposure to successful outcomes which built my confidence and melted away that feeling of being a fraud.
 I’ve since discovered that, at the start of a new career, many people have similar experiences of this ‘imposter’ syndrome.
 I have since embraced this feeling and know that it may appear from time to time whenever I embark on new adventures and challenges.

 Q2.
-What according to you is the key to excel in communication skills?
+What according to you is the key to excelling in communication skills?

-A willingness to change and the desire communicate with respect for yourself and others.
+A willingness to change and the desire to communicate with respect for yourself and others.

 Q3.
 What pitfalls does one need to avoid while communicating, is there a stark difference in professional and personal communication?

 In my opinion, there’s not a significant difference between personal and professional communication.
 In fact, the more open and honest a person is willing to be, regardless of the relationship, the more trust they build.
 Pitfalls to avoid while communicating include the need to be right, the need to push our opinion and the resistance to listening to others especially when you disagree.

 Q4.
 What are the shifts your coachees can look forward to while working with you?